rubcore/TheRuddyBomb/README.md

 ## Getting started

-1) Install arudino ide
+1) Install platformio core
 2) Install clion
+3) Init project with platformio using `--board uno` and `--ide clion`
-3) Edit with clion and compile/deploy with arduino ide (don't forget to set it to read only in arudino ide)
+3) Edit with clion and compile/deploy using platformio

 ### Note:

-Clion will not work and CMake will not compile.
-This __is__ intended.

-Our intention is that clion is only used as a editor, not a fully fledged IDE.

 The only reason that CMake is checked in is for easier clion setup.
 You can of course not use CLion and use whatever development environment you please.